Subsystem analysis of continuous-variable resource states: Decomposing squeezed vacuum and Gottesman-Kitaev-Preskill states

 also known as a \emph{Dirac comb}.\footnote{Note that in other sources, $\Sh$-functions are defined with scaling factors.
 For example, Ref.~\cite{mensen2020phasespace}, which includes two of the current paper's authors, scales by the period $\sqrt{T}$.}

 It is the periodicity of GKP states that makes their SSD simple.
 This is no coincidence, as modular bosonic subsystem codes~\cite{pantaleoni_modular_2020} were designed as a generalization of GKP codes.\footnote{A related decomposition based on a continuous set of GKP subspaces was given by Ketterer \emph{et al.}~\cite{ketterer_quantum_2016}.
 See also Ref.~\cite{fabre_wigner_2020} for a phase-space extension.} The subsystem decomposition proceeds as follows.
-Each term in the sum in \eqr{eq:jGKP} arises from a periodically placed position eigenstate, which is decomposed using \eqr{eq:ssdbasis}--\eqr{eq:maps}, into $ \ket{2m + \ell, 0} = \ket{\ell}[L] \otimes \ket{m,0}[G] $.
+Each term in the sum in \eqr{eq:jGKP} arises from a periodically placed position eigenstate, which is decomposed using Eqs.~(\ref{eq:ssdbasis})--(\ref{eq:maps}), into $ \ket{2m + \ell, 0} = \ket{\ell}[L] \otimes \ket{m,0}[G] $.
 This gives

-From the partitioned-position decomposition in the first line to the SSD in the second, we performed the sum over $m$ to find a $\ket {+_\GKP}$ in the gauge mode (whose position wavefunction is a Dirac comb spaced by $\alpha$).
+From the partitioned-position decomposition in the first line to the SSD in the second, we performed the sum over $m$ to find a $\ket {+_\GKP}$ in the gauge mode (whose position wave function is a Dirac comb spaced by $\alpha$).
 Using the SSD of $\ket{j_\GKP}$, we find that arbitrary GKP states, \eqr{eq:arbGKP}, decompose as

 where the encoded logical state $\ket{\psi}[L] = c_0 \ket{0}[L] + c_1 \ket{1}[L]$ is the same as the intended qubit state specified at the CV level (given by $c_0$ and $c_1$).